The Bankrate promise

 - Check drains to be sure they’re working properly on the home.

-- Check the garage door; forceful winds can create pressure and blow off the roof of the home.
+- Check the garage door and other entrance doors; forceful winds can create pressure and blow off the roof of the home.

 - Verify that the roof is in good condition, otherwise a blown-off roof could leave your walls without a way to be braced.